Indochina Link Vietnam

 Vietnamese corporate20%Net gain (proceeds − cost basis − expenses)Standard CIT treatment

 Foreign corporate sellers must settle tax obligations before the Enterprise Registration Authority updates shareholder records.
-The seller — not the buyer — is responsible for declaration and payment.
+The seller — not the buyer — is responsible for all declarations and payments.

 Indirect Transfers

-Decree 320/2025 (Article 12) formally recognizes indirect capital transfers — where an offshore holding company transfers ownership of a Vietnamese subsidiary.
-Foreign corporate sellers pay 2% CIT on the portion of proceeds attributable to Vietnamese assets.
-This closes a gap that previously made offshore restructuring a common tax minimization strategy.
+Indirect capital transfers — where an offshore holding company transfers ownership of a Vietnamese subsidiary — are now formally recognized and taxed under Decree 320/2025 (Article 12).
+Foreign corporate sellers pay 2% CIT on the portion of proceeds strictly attributable to Vietnamese assets.
+This finally closes a gap that previously made offshore restructuring a common tax minimization strategy.

 For the Buyer

-No direct acquisition tax on share purchases.
+No direct acquisition tax applies on share purchases.
 Key considerations:

 • Stamp duty may apply on asset transfers within the deal (land use rights, vehicles)